sz128/NLU_datasets_with_task_oriented_dialogue/README.md

-# NLU datasets for task-oriented dialogue
+# NLU datasets with task-oriented dialogue

 Datasets of natural language understanding and dialogue state tracking for task-oriented dialogue, which can be used in research.
 There are some other survey of datasets in respective of diaogue system, like [AtmaHou's Task-Oriented-Dialogue-Dataset-Survey](https://github.com/AtmaHou/Task-Oriented-Dialogue-Dataset-Survey) (I am one of the contributors).
 But we focus on how to build a semantic parser for spoken dialogue system.